-2015/16 Non-household (commercial and Industrial) waste collected (tonnes) 91,565
+2017/18 Non-household (commercial and Industrial) waste collected (tonnes) 147,653

-The total amount of commercial waste collected by the Partners has reduced.
-It is believed the relevant factors are the general economic downturn; however, the amount of commercial waste collected for recycling has increased over the strategy period, which may in part be because recycling is cheaper for businesses than residual waste disposal.
+The total amount of commercial waste collected by the Partners has increased since 20167.
+It is believed the amount of commercial waste collected for recycling has increased over the strategy period, which may in part be because recycling is cheaper for businesses than residual waste disposal.